More on 5G and COVID Masks

 We'll get started with an update to our recent episode about the long history that pandemics and conspiracy theories share together, how every pandemic throughout history has had some version of the conspiracy theories we're seeing with COVID-19.
 Listener Maynard in Australia mentioned one such cultural movement that I hadn't even heard of, and that surprised even me for its similarity to today's malcontents.
 (Well, in point of fact, we're all "malcontents" in that none of us is really content to have a pandemic on, but I'm referring to those intolerant of the cooperative public health measures the rest of us are following.)

 Once we were several months into the 2020 COVID-19 pandemic, researchers worldwide learned that the disease spread via exhaled particulates much more than had been previously realized, and so requirements popped up all over the world that everyone should wear a face mask in public.
 Well, many people objected to that, on the grounds of freedom or ego or whatever it was.
-What Maynard told me about happened during the 1918 influenza pandemic, when similar mask requirements were implemented.
+What Maynard told me about was something that happened during the 1918 influenza pandemic, when similar mask requirements were implemented.
 Most famous (or infamous, rather) among the malcontents in that case was the Anti-Mask League of San Francisco.
 Thousands of San Franciscans cited their civil liberties as a reason not to wear a mask.
 Inspired by the movement, similar anti-mask leagues began to appear all around the world, wherever mask requirements were imposed.
 Let those who think that today's anti-science movement is any larger than it's always been look at the Anti-Mask League of San Francisco as another example of their error.

 Next we have a rather important addendum to our episode on 5G cell phone data myths.
 We can summarize that entire episode with the sentence "There's nothing remotely harmful about 5G data transmissions", but listener Tom (as well as quite a few others) wrote in with one thing I failed to mention: that there is one legitimate area of concern over 5G frequency bands.
 It has nothing to do with health, but rather with weather forecasting.